Paul Daley

 Paul Anthony Daley (born 21 February 1983) is a British former mixed martial artist and kickboxer.
-A professional competitor from 2003 to 2022, Daley competed for the UFC, Bellator MMA, Cage Rage, Final Fight Championship, Strikeforce, EliteXC, ShoXC, BAMMA, Cage Warriors, Cage Contender, Shark Fights, Pancrase, and Impact FC.
-Daley is a former Cage Rage World Welterweight Champion and Cage Rage British Welterweight Champion.
+A professional competitor from 2003 to 2022, Daley competed for the UFC, Bellator, K-1, Strikeforce, Cage Rage, Final Fight Championship, EliteXC, ShoXC, BAMMA, Cage Warriors, Cage Contender, Shark Fights, Pancrase, and Impact FC.
+Daley is a former Cage Rage World Welterweight Champion and Cage Rage British Welterweight Champion and a Strikeforce title challenger.

 Background

 Born in London, England to parents from the Caribbean, Daley moved to Nottingham at a young age, where he played junior football for Nottingham Forest FC alongside future England international, Jermaine Jenas.
 Daley began training in karate at the age of eight, before transitioning into Muay Thai.

 Daley is also a former member of the British Army, having served as a reconnaissance driver for the Household Cavalry.

 At the age of 18, Daley began training in mixed martial arts after graduation from Carlton-Le-Willows Academy.

 Daley has two children, Tai and Ayana, with his long-term partner Elizabeth Houston.
 They live in Nottingham, England.